James Robert Mosse: Captaincy and death

+He changed command soon thereafter, and served in the North Sea for 18 months until April 1799, during which time he commanded both Braak and Veteran.
 Despite his numerous absences they had six children.

-Battle of Copenhagen and death

 On 1 May 1799 Mosse had been appointed captain of HMS Monarch under the overall command of Admiral Horatio Nelson.
 On 30 March 1801 Monarch, under Mosse's command, led the fleet through the Sound of Copenhagen towards the capital, under fire from Kronborg Castle.
 On 2 April the Battle of Copenhagen began.
 Mosse took a leading role, sailing from one end of the line to the other, whilst both firing and receiving fire.
 He was killed soon after adopting his required position, his last orders being to "cut away the anchor".
 He was buried at sea.

 Memorials

 The British government erected a joint monument to Mosse and a second naval hero, Edward Riou, who also fell in the Battle of Copenhagen, in the crypt of St Paul's Cathedral in London.
 It was sculpted by John Charles Felix Rossi.
 The grave of his wife (d.1843) and children in Wickham, Hampshire also acts as his memorial.

 His will (read September 1801) is held in The National Archives at Kew.